yoel123/yoel-phaser-js-framework/README.md

 each file contain an example usege of my frameworks features.

+the "1)template" is a template of the framework if you want to create a project. to use phaser you will need a server (or a local server like wamp).

 soon i will create written and video tuts for it.

 if theirs any mistake or something you dont understand please contact me.